morcefaster/bldhol-interrogation/README.md

 Enter your adb device address in `sid` variable

+(Actually, fix some code around it if needed.
+It's currently bluestacks-oriented)

 Coordinates should match for any 1080p screen (bluestacks default), but if not, adjust as neeeded

 Run main.py